maximeduf/multi-repo-workspace/docs/features/commands/mrw-init.md

-# mrw apply
+# mrw init
-Apply a workspace definition.
-It will initialize the workspace before if not already done.
+Initialize a workspace.
+It will apply the workspace if it is already initialized.
 More precisely, ensure that:
 - repositories listed are cloned.
 - the workspace folder is version controlled with git.